Marcus Camby: Denver Nuggets (2002–2008)

 During the 2002 NBA draft, the Knicks traded Camby, Mark Jackson and Nenê to the Denver Nuggets in exchange for Antonio McDyess and Frank Williams.

 In the 2003–04 season, along with rookie teammate Carmelo Anthony, Camby helped lead the Nuggets back to the playoffs where they were defeated by the Minnesota Timberwolves.

 Camby led the NBA in blocked shots four times - 1997-'98, '05-'06, '06-'07, and '07-'08.
 During the 2005–06 season with the Nuggets he had 12.0 rebounds per game, 9.6 defensive rebounds per game and 1.4 steals per game.
 He also averaged 12.8 points per game and led the league in blocks per game (3.3), while helping Denver earn a playoff berth by winning the Northwest Division.

 On December 16, 2006, Camby was involved in the Knicks–Nuggets brawl.
 He was one of 10 players ejected from the game, but received no suspension.

+On January 14, 2006, Marcus Camby achieved a perfect shooting performance, scoring a career-high 31 points without a single missed shot, including free throws.
+He finished the game 12-of-12 from the field and 7-of-7 from the free-throw line in a victory over the Milwaukee Bucks.
+This stands as the highest-scoring game in NBA history with a 100% shooting percentage from both the field and the free-throw line.
+The widely recognized NBA record for most points in a game without missing a field goal belongs to Wilt Chamberlain, who scored 42 points on February 24, 1967, but he missed free throws in that contest (making 6 of 10 attempts).

 Camby won the NBA Defensive Player of the Year Award for the 2006–07 season.
 The honor was the first of Camby's career.
 He received the actual award from NBA commissioner David Stern on April 28, 2007, during a pregame ceremony at the Nuggets' first home 2006–07 playoff game against the San Antonio Spurs.
 During the 2006–07 season, Camby averaged 3.3 blocks per game (first in the league), 11.7 rebounds per game (fifth in the league), 9.3 defensive rebounds per game (second in the league) and 1.24 steals per game (second among centers).